pgrach/API-Stock-Signalling/README.md

 - From here you can write an application that utilises the requests package to make POST and GET requests.

 ## Main Considerations
 - Choose an automation approach.
-Are you planning on using IFTTT or another approach?
+Are you planning on using IFTTT or another workflow?
 - What API are you going to use?
+You can use this as a starting point: https://github.com/public-apis/public-apis
 - Remember, this is a proposed workflow.
 If you believe you have a more efficient approach please reach out to the Academy Team.